raycast/extensions/extensions/zipcodebase/README.md

 ## ⚙️ Preferences
 - You can set the _DEFAULT_UNIT_ as either "km" or "miles".
+- You can set the _DEFAULT_LIMIT_ as a positive number

 ## 🗒️ NOTES (as of *Initial Version*)